 As a graduate student at Duke University, she also designed and completed the appliqués for two Africa quilts in 1995, in which she experimented with incorporating a broader range of materials such as rope, sticks and straw.
 The blocks in her second Africa quilt were inspired by images in an African cookbook.
 Her mother Joanne gave her the printed fabrics.

 Because of her journey to art, it is fitting that a large My Size black Barbie and all of the soft-sculpture dolls from her childhood, along with 2 original Little People dolls by Xavier Roberts, pave the way into Riché’s artist studio alongside some of the works from her collection of over 50 works of original Southern folk art.
-Since her childhood, Riché has owned over 110 dolls, including many black dolls, which were mostly gifts from her mother and grandmother.
+In her childhood, Riché owned over 100 dolls, which were mostly gifts from her mother and grandmother, and in her life, at least 145 in all, including many black dolls.
 Her grandmother ensured that her collection of porcelain, rag, soft sculpture and Barbie dolls was carefully preserved.
-Currently, 100 dolls are on display throughout her artist’s home.
-They include the Barbies from her childhood, topped off by her collection of rare Superstar Christie dolls, and 9 dolls of women in her family that belonged to her grandmother, her aunt Pamela R. Garrett, and cousins Keri Smith and Megan O’Neil.
+Currently, nearly 130 dolls are on display throughout her artist’s home.
+They include the Barbies from her childhood, topped off by her collection of rare Superstar Christie dolls, and 15 dolls of women in her family that belonged to her grandmother, her aunt Pamela R. Garrett, and cousins Keri Smith and Megan O’Neil.